Llama-Studios/llama-studios.github.io/licensing.md

 ## Sharing and Videos
 You're welcome to make videos and/or livestreams showcasing or containing my addons, as long as you include a link that follows the [linking guide](#links), and make it clear that I made the addon, not you.

+You may use videos or livestream with my addons in order to make money, such as through advertising.

 ## Reposts
 You __may not__ repost my addons on other websites, even if you do credit me.
+If you want my addons on your website, please contact me on Youtube or Discord.

 ## Modpacks
 You're welcome to make modpacks containing my addons, as long as you include a link that follows the [linking guide](#links), and make it clear that I made the addon, not you.